Why the distinction matters

 Communicating with clients

-Some clients get aggrieved at being asked for what they consider to be sensitive and confidential financial information, however, you need to ensure they appreciate that you have regulatory obligations to carry out such checks; by communicating effectively with clients about why you need this information they should hopefully be more understanding and provide what you are asking for.
+Some clients get aggrieved at being asked for what they consider to be sensitive and confidential financial information.
+It is important to explain that these checks are regulatory obligations.
+By communicating clearly why you need the information, clients should hopefully be more understanding and provide what you are asking for.

 If you and your colleagues fail to carry out effective checks into a client’s source of funds and wealth you could be exposed to regulatory enforcement action and potentially criminal prosecution, so make sure everyone in your firm is aware of what they need to do and why!